 When using GS1 ID keys the first thing to decide is who will be responsible for allocating a GTIN to a product.

-The guiding principle is that GTIN allocation is done at source.
+The guiding principle is that GTIN allocation is done at the source.

 This could be the grower marketing his own branded product, or a wholesaler or distributor packaging the product and marketing it as his product, or a retailer making it a private label product using his own distinctive packaging.
 It could also be a growers' association presenting branded products.

-2.1 The grower does the allocation of the GTIN The grower can offer his products direct to a wholesaler, distributor or retailer.
-The grower will decide what GTIN to put on his product, depending on the commercial agreements reached.
+2.1 The grower performs the allocation of the GTIN

+The grower can offer his products directly to a wholesaler, distributor or retailer.
+He will decide what GTIN to put on his product, depending on the commercial agreements reached.
 The grower will code his own branded products himself, so each product can be traced back to the grower directly, using the number.
 A central registry of all the numbers issued by GS1 worldwide can be found on www.gepir.org.
-GrowerA VBN: 9557 Pot size 12cm Minimum height 20cm Distributor